liv-daliberti/grail-simulation/README.md

 - `scripts/run-lint.sh` – `pylint` with the repository root on `PYTHONPATH`.
 - `scripts/run-tests.sh` – `pytest` for the unit test suite.
-- CI (see `.github/workflows/ci.yml`) installs `requirements-dev.txt` and runs both scripts on push/PR.
+- CI (see `development/.github/workflows/ci.yml`) installs `development/requirements-dev.txt` and runs both scripts on push/PR.

-Pytest markers in `pytest.ini` scope the suites that back the workflows above:
+Pytest markers in `development/pytest.ini` scope the suites that back the workflows above:

 - `clean_data` - Dataset ingestion, filtering, and research article statistics.
 - `filters` - Filter reporting helpers.